hathora/hathora-godot-plugin/README.md

 For more information, see the [Hathora API documentation](http://hathora.dev/api).
 ## Configuration
-Configuration is saved in two locations: the appId is in the Godot project settings, and the devToken is in the config gile `<project-root>/.hathora/config`.
+Configuration is saved in two locations: the appId is in the Godot project settings, and the devToken is in the config file `<project-root>/.hathora/config` or at `<project-root>/hathora_config`.
 ### Specifying an appId
 The SDK uses the appId specified under `Project Settings > Hathora > App Id`.
 When you select a target application in the plugin, its appId is automatically applied to the project settings.
 Alternatively, you can specify an appId by calling `HathoraSDK.set_app_id(app_id)`.

 ### Specifying a devToken

 > [!WARNING]
-> The devToken gives priviledged access to your Hathora account.
+> The devToken gives privileged access to your Hathora account.
 Never include the devToken in client builds or in your versioning system.

 When the SDK or the plugin are enabled in your project for the first time, a config file is generated at `<project-root>/.hathora/config`.
 For endpoints that require it, the SDK uses the devToken specified at `<project-root>/.hathora/config`.
 You may edit this file manually, or by using the plugin (`Developer Settings > Developer token`).
 Alternatively, you can call `HathoraSDK.set_dev_token(dev_token)`.
 By default, Godot project exports will omit the config file.
-If `Include Hathora config` is enabled while generating a server build through the plugin, a copy of the devToken will be saved at `<project-root>/hathora_config`.
+If "Include Hathora config" is enabled while generating a server build through the plugin, a copy of the devToken will be saved at `<project-root>/hathora_config`.
+The SDK automatically looks for a devToken at `<project-root>/hathora_config` on startup.

 ## Calling API endpoints
 ```gdscript